JadeJaber/jadejaber.github.io/_posts/articles/2017-04-03-tune-your-spark-submit-job.md

 10
 ```

-### num-executors and executor-cores
+### 2. num-executors and executor-cores

-Considering your nodes are executing this spark job, here is hwo to take advantage of your cluster power :
+Considering your cluster is executing only this spark job, here is how to take advantage of your cluster's resources:

 Spark recommends not to use more than 5 cores per executor
 > executor-cores = 5